johanholmerin/style9/README.md

 ## Compiler setup - required

 The following is the minimally required Webpack setup for extracting styles to a CSS file.
-For Webpack options and Rollup, Next.js, Gatsby, and Babel plugins, see [Bundler plugins](docs/Bundler-plugins.md).
+For Webpack options and Rollup, Next.js, Gatsby,Vite, and Babel plugins, see [Bundler plugins](docs/Bundler-plugins.md).

 ```javascript
 const Style9Plugin = require('style9/webpack');